 Enjoy a light lunch from the selection of sandwiches, pies and snacks at the Visitor Centre Café and spend more time immersing yourself in the history and heritage we have to offer at Q Station.

-After a busy and informative morning, head back to your room and change for some family time at Quarantine Beach located a 5-10-minute walk depending on where your accommodation is located.
-The beach is 200m long, faces northwest into the North Harbour and is in a quiet and sheltered location hemmed in by rocks and national park with silvery sand and clear, calm water.
-Relax on the beach, build sandcastles or throw a frisbee with the kids and dip your toes in the water and enjoy some quality relaxing time with the family.
+After a busy and informative morning, head back to your room and change for some family time at Quarantine Beach..
+The beach is 200m long, faces northwest and is in a quiet and sheltered location hemmed in by rocks with silvery sand and clear, calm water.
+Relax on the beach, build sandcastles or throw a frisbee with the kids and dip your toes in the water if you are game!

 5:00pm: Early Dinner at the Engine Room Bar